mhamann/mhamanncom/src/pages/about.md

 ### Hobbies

-In addition to all of the technical stuff, I’m a competent musician, able to play piano and trombone.
-I listen to an eclectic variety of music, but have a passion for most anything traditionally classical.
-I’m an avid reader of just about anything.
+Matt is a competent musician, able to play piano, organ, and trombone.
+He appreciates an eclectic variety of music, but has a passion for most anything traditionally classical or crossover.
+He's also an avid reader of just about anything.

-### Disclaimer
+### Getting in touch

-The views and opinions expressed on this blog or anywhere else within my domain and websites are by no means representative of the opinions of my employers and/or clients.
-They are mine, and mine alone, blah, blah, blah.
+To get in touch with Matt, use the [contact page](/contact) or find him at the social media links in the sidebar.
+For an up-to-date resume, see [LinkedIn](https://linkedin.com/in/matthamann) or request one via the contact page.